marcouxmat/marcouxmat.github.io/index.md

-I am an assistant professor of economics at Université de Montréal.
-My CV is [here](./cv.pdf).
+I am an associate professor of economics at Université de Montréal.
+My [CV is here](./cv.pdf).

 My research interests are in econometrics, applied econometrics and industrial organization.